-Researchers were able to discover an elephant's ability to recognize themselves when they placed a mirror in front of them.
-They found that the African elephant behaviour included them investigating the mirrors and not socially interacting with their reflections like other animals did.
-Instead, they would examine themselves the same way as humans did in front of the mirror.
+Researchers found that the African elephant behaviour included them investigating the mirror.
+Instead of socially interacting with their reflections, they would examine themselves the same way as humans do in front of the mirror.

-This was discovered after researchers from the University of Sussex in Brighton, UK, conducted an experiment using two men from different ethnic groups.
-One man was from the Maasai group (a group who had a history of killing elephants), and the other was from the Kamba group.
-Those men were then recorded saying in their language that elephants were coming.
-Those recordings were played back in front of elephants.
-When the African elephant behaviour changed heard the voice of the Massai man, they started to display signs of fear.
+This discovery was found after researchers from the University of Sussex in Brighton, UK, conducted an experiment using two men from different African ethnic groups.
+One man was from the Maasai group (cattle herders who had conflicts with elephants), and the other was from the Kamba group (farmers who rarely had conflicts with elephants.)

 You might have heard the phrase that an elephant never forgets.
 However, just like humans can forget, so can elephants.
-These magnificent animals do have some of the best memories in the animal kingdom.
-Their ability to learn and remember specific information has proven to make them one smart animal.
+These magnificent creatures have some of the most incredible memories in the animal kingdom.

 It was discovered that elephants are capable of remembering things that they have learned and experienced throughout their lives.
 From a very young age, elephants are taught about survival from their mothers and older relatives.
 The matriarch leads the herds and passes down their elephant intelligence, knowledge and experience to the younger generations.